iliao2345/iliao2345.github.io/blog_posts/arc_agi_without_pretraining/arc_agi_without_pretraining.md

 [^9]: Target capacities are exponentially parameterized and rescaled by 10x to increase sensitivity to learning, initialized at a constant $10^4$ nats per tensor, and forced to be above a minimum value of half a nat.
 [^10]: The actual information content, which the layer computes later on, will be slightly different because of the per-element capacity adjustments.
 [^11]: Means are initialized using normal distribution of variance $10^{-4}$.
-[^12]: Means and variances for normalization are computed along all non-channel dimensions.
+[^12]: Means and variances for normalization are computed along all non-$channel$ dimensions.
 [^13]: There are many caveats with the way this is implemented and how it works; please refer to the [code](#code) if you want more details.
 [^14]: We are careful not to let the postprocessing operation, which contains unbounded amounts of information via the signal-to-noise ratios, to leak lots of information across the layer.
 We only let a bit of it leak by averaging the signal-to-noise ratios across individual tensors in the multitensor.
-[^15]: One exception: we always include the example dimension in the subset of dimensions.
+[^15]: One exception: we always include the $example$ dimension in the subset of dimensions.
 [^16]: We also multiply the results by coefficients depending on the angle: 1 for 0 degrees and 180 degrees, 0.2 for 45 degrees and 135 degrees, and 0.4 for 90 degrees.
 [^17]: The linear map is initialized to be identical for both the input and output grid, but isn't fixed this way during learning.
 Sometimes this empirically helps with problems of inconsistent grid shapes.
 The bias on this linear map is multiplied by 100 before usage, otherwise it doesn't seem to be learned fast enough empirically.
 This isn't done for the shape tensors described by the following paragraph though.
 [^18]: There are multiple slices of the same shape that result in the correct puzzle to be decoded.
 We sum together the probabilities of getting any of the slices by applying a logsumexp to the log probabilities.
 But, we found empirically that training prematurely collapses onto one particular slice.
 So, we pre-multiply and post-divide the log probabilities by a coefficient when applying the logsumexp.
 The coefficient starts at 0.1 and increases exponentially to 1 over the first 100 iterations of training.
 We also pre-multiply the masks by the square of this coefficient as well, to ensure they are not able to strongly concentrate on one slice too early in training.